KarimElghamry/cryptoholic/README.md

 <b>PS:</b> The apk provided above is for <b>testing purposes only.</b>

+### Show some :heart: and star the repo to support the project

 ## How to Run
 - Aquire your free `API Key` from the <a href="https://min-api.cryptocompare.com/">CryptoCompare Website.<a>